Skip to content

 How the role operates day to day:

-- Wardens are the sole approvers of projects on the server.
-Maesters can see and participate in #warden-chat on Discord, but project decisions rest with the Wardens.
+• Wardens are the primary approvers of projects that get built on the server.
+Maesters or the admins can also influence project approvals, but project decisions rest with the Wardens.

-- Wardens coordinate and manage projects within their region's Discord channel (#stormlands-chat, #riverlands-chat, etc.), which is central to project management.
+• Wardens coordinate and manage projects within their region's Discord channel (#stormlands-chat, #riverlands-chat, etc.), which is where builders apply for projects.
+This involves frequent check-ins and communication with the builders responsible for projects in your region.

 Responsibilities